By Janee Law

 Volunteers by appointment only please!

-Baby Blessings at HHRM is on the 3rd Wednesday of each month 10:30am-1pm.
+Baby Blessings at HHRM is on July 25th this month from 10:30am-3pm.

 Diapers, wipes and other available baby items are given to Huntington township families in need.